 One of the hospital cost reduction strategies is to offer extra development opportunities.
 Training is both about learning and knowing how to avoid mistakes that cost money and time.
 When staff members are confident with equipment, systems, and processes, things go smoother.

 Short in-service sessions, peer-led refreshers, or even tips from the biomedical team can go a long way.
 You don’t need a formal program to help staff learn smarter ways to work.
+Investing in education remains one of the overlooked cost saving ideas for hospitals, since skilled teams reduce waste and downtime.

 Implement Staff Recognition Programs